Amazonsaurus

 Fossils of Amazonsaurus, including some back and tail vertebrae, ribs, and fragments of the pelvis, are the only dinosaur remains identifiable at the generic level from the Itapecuru Formation of Maranhão.
-This geologic formation dates back to the Aptian through Albian epochs of the Early Cretaceous Period, or about 125 to 100 million years ago.
+This geologic formation dates back to the Aptian through Albian epochs of the Early Cretaceous, or about 125 to 100 million years ago.
 Amazonsaurus was recovered in sediments which are interpreted by geologists as floodplain deposits near a river delta.

 Description

 The tall neural spines on the tail vertebrae identify Amazonsaurus as a diplodocoid sauropod, but the fragmentary nature of the only known specimen makes it difficult to place A. maranhensis more specifically within the superfamily Diplodocoidea.
 However, some features of these vertebrae suggest it may be a late-surviving member of a line of basal diplodocoids.
 At least one published cladistic analysis shows Amazonsaurus to be more derived than rebbachisaurids, but still basal to dicraeosaurids and diplodocids within Diplodocoidea (Salgado et al., 2004).